codemagic-ci-cd/codemagic-docs/content/rest-api/teams.md

 #### Response

 A full team object is returned.
-You can see that your team member  is removed from the `collaborators` section:
+You can see that your team member has been removed

+from the `collaborators` section: